They Go Hand in Hand—Two Realizations to Make Both Work for You

 Did the problem begin with your insistence to connect your identity with your job, or did it start with your drinking/drug abuse?

 Both, really.
-Because people (and especially men) place so much value in their professional occupations and because chemical abuse most definitely will take over your life, all of the sudden a person in this situation is faced with the possibility that they really are nobody.
+Because people (and especially men) place so much value in their professional occupations and because chemical abuse most definitely will take over your life, all of a sudden a person in this situation is faced with the possibility that they really are nobody.

 The unfortunate solution for many?
 Drink more!
 Use more heroin.
 Take more pills!
 Eat more!
 Hop into bed with more people!